Numbers 27:20

 Confer on him some of your authority, so that the whole congregation of Israel will obey him.

-Confer some of your authority on him
+Confer on him some of your authority

-so that the whole congregation of the Israelites
+so that the whole congregation of Israel

 will obey him